thommw/StateMaschine/README.md

   transition from STOPPED to STARTED by START // you can also use "via" instead of "by" transition from STARTED to STOPPED by STOP

+  receiving of STARTED run {
+    ...
+  }

+  departing from STOPPED run {
+    ...
+  }

   arriving at STARTED run {
     println("reached STARTED")
   }